hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 and for Fermi estimates, "up to a factor of
 $3$".
 Here, "roughly speaking" means "on average".

-So, under what circumstances will consecutive steps be unaligned on average?
+So, under what circumstances will consecutive steps tend not to align?
-Two conditions will do it:
+Two conditions will be enough:

 - Steps are *unbiased*, i.e. don't prefer any particular direction.
   If they are biased, say the walker likes to head south, then steps